Sword of Goujian: Identification

+This Sword is made and used by the King of Yue himself.

-From the sword's origin in 510 BC to the kingdom's demise at the hands of the Chu in 334 BC, nine kings ruled Yue, including Goujian, Lu Cheng, Bu Shou, and Zhu Gou.
+From the sword's origin to the kingdom's demise at the hands of the Chu in 334 BC, nine kings ruled Yue, including Goujian, Lu Cheng, Bu Shou, and Zhu Gou.
 The identity of the king named in the sword inscription sparked debate among archeologists and Chinese language scholars.
 The discussion was carried out mostly via letter, and involved famous scholars such as Guo Moruo.
-After more than two months, the remaining two characters was deciphered to be the name of Goujian, the King of Yue who annexed Wu and was famously known both by his perseverance in times of hardship and his connoisseurship of fine swords.
+After more than two months, the remaining two characters were deciphered to be the name of Goujian, the King of Yue who annexed Wu and was famously known both by his perseverance in times of hardship and his connoisseurship of fine swords.

 Construction

 The sword of Goujian is 55.6 cm in length, including an 8.4 cm hilt; the blade is 4.6 cm wide at its base.
 The sword weighs 875 g.
 In addition to the repeating dark rhombi pattern on both sides of the blade, there are decorations of blue crystals and turquoise.
 The grip of the sword is bound by silk, while the pommel is composed of eleven concentric circles.